danforthcenter/plantcv/docs/outputs.md

 * scale: Units of the measurement or a scale in which the observations are expressed; if possible, standard units and scales should be used and mapped to existing ontologies; in case of a non-standard scale a full explanation should be given.

 * datatype: The type of data to be stored.
-In JSON, values must be one of the following data types:
-    - a string
-    - a number
-    - an array
-    - a boolean
-    - null
-    - a JSON object

-    They are equilvalent to python data types of the following:
-    - 'str'
-    - 'int' or 'float'
-    - 'list' or 'tuple'
-    - 'bool'
-    - 'NoneType'
-    - 'dict'
+See note below for supported data types.

 * value: The data itself.
 Make sure the data type of value matches the data type stated in "datatype".

 * label:  The label for each value, which will be useful when the data is a frequency table (e.g. hues).

-**add_metadata**(*label, datatype, value*): Add metadata about the image or other information
+**add_metadata**(*term, datatype, value*): Add metadata about the image or other information

-* lebel: A human readable name of the measurement method mapped to an external ontology
+* term: Metadata term/name

 * datatype: The type of data to be stored.
-In JSON, values must be one of the following data types:
-    - a string
-    - a number
-    - an array
-    - a boolean
-    - null
-    - a JSON object

-    They are equilvalent to python data types of the following:
-    - 'str'
-    - 'int' or 'float'
-    - 'list' or 'tuple'
-    - 'bool'
-    - 'NoneType'
-    - 'dict'
+See note below for supported data types.

 * value: The data itself.
 Make sure the data type of value matches the data type stated in "datatype".